moxystudio/webpack-isomorphic-dev-middleware/README.md

 Building applications powered by webpack with server-side rendering (isomorphic/universal apps) is hard.

 When making a production build, you must compile both the client and server.
-When developing, we want to rebuild the client & server and bring him the new compiled code without restarting/reload the application.
+When developing, we want to rebuild the client & server and bring in the new compiled code without restarting/reload the application.
 This is complex, especially setting up the development server.

 To make your development workflow easier to setup, `webpack-isomorphic-dev-middleware` offers an express middleware that: